 Picture and Image

+There are two APIs you can use to create pictures: Picture and Image.
 This section describes how to use and how to choose between them.

 Choosing Between Picture and Image

-If you're new to Scala, Image is probably the best choice for you.
-It's written in a simple style, so you will have an easier time understanding how to use it and any error messages that may arise.
+We recommend using Image if you are new to Scala.
+It's written in a simple style, so you will have an easier time understanding how to use it and fixing any problems that may arise.
+If you're a more experienced Scala user we suggest using Picture.
+It allows access to platform specific features not available on Image.

 Using Image